AtoM-84/nfc-dynamic-tag/README.md

 * then the payload (credential)
 * Final Byte of NDEF message is 0xFE

-### WPandAndroidApplicationRecordSketch
+### Windows Phone and Android Application Launcher (WPandAndroidApplicationRecordSketch)

 This sketch implements two records in a NDEF message.
-The first is dedicated to Windows Phone terminals, the second is dedicated to Android terminals (AAR).
-The records need to be placed in that order if you want to have a dual use for Windows phones and Android phones.
+The example is taken from the Orange Cash application launcher.The first is dedicated to Windows Phone terminals, the second is dedicated to Android terminals (AAR).
+Note that the records need to be placed in tis very order if you want to have a dual use for Windows phones and Android phones.

-### NTAGMemoryDumpSketch
+### Full Memory Dump (NTAGMemoryDumpSketch)

 This sketch dumps the whole content of the memory and give a report of the different registers (session, configuration, EEPROM etc...).

 ## Projects